magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 **User**: Please analyze the dataset `data.csv` and generate visualizations.

-**Assistant**: Sure!
+**Agent**: Sure!
 I will start by loading and summarizing the dataset.

 ```xml
 <tool name="execute_python">